 - Allow residents to use their own bags and/or containers, eliminating administrative costs.
-However, this requires the transfer station attendant to determine and collect the appropriate charge for all users. - Require residents to buy a punch-card instead of bags/stickers, with each space on the punch-card representing for each bag.
+However, this requires the transfer station attendant to determine and collect the appropriate charge for all users. - Require residents to buy a punch-card instead of bags/stickers, with each space on the punch-card representing one bag of a specified size.
+Under this approach, the transfer station attendant cancels one space on the punch-card for each bag.